vsheg/intermediate-ml/content/7-bayesian/index.typ

   &= arg max_(y in Y) { hat(bold(theta))_(|y) dot bold(x) + ln lambda_y hat(p)(y) - sum_(j=1)^k ln Z(theta_(j|y))}
 $

+#margin[
+  The linearity or non-linearity of Naïve Bayes depends on the choice of probability distribution for features.
+With Bernoulli or multinomial distributions (for binary or categorical features), the classifier is linear.
+With Gaussian distributions (for continuous features), the classifier becomes quadratic if variance differs between classes.
+]

 For other distributions, the algorithm is non-linear.
 For example, with the commonly used Gaussian distribution, the non-linear term is quadratic.
 Also, a dispersion parameter $phi$ can occur.

 The Naïve Bayes classifier becomes a linear model when: